cs1302uga/cs1302-ce15/README.md

 upper bounds.
 It also provides a small demonstration of branching and merging using Git.

+## Course-Specific Learning Outcomes

+* **LO2.d:** (Partial) Implement new generic methods, interfaces, and classes in a software solution.
+* **LO5.a:** (Partial) Utilize a version control tool such as Git or Subversion to store and update source code in a multi-programmer software solution.

 ## References and Prerequisites

 * Basic knowledge of Java Generics.